 Wandering Jew Plant Care Tips

-- Grow wandering jew plant in bright, indirect light or expose it to full sun, which it won’t mind either.
+- Grow a wandering jew plant in bright, indirect light or expose it to full sun, which it won’t mind either.
 Just keep in mind that low light can fade the markings on leaves.

 - The plant prefers slightly moist soil, so maintain the right watering schedule.